bnnm/wwiser/README.md

 A Wwise `.bnk` parser, to assist in ripping audio from games using the Wwise engine.

 Simply open `wwiser` without arguments to start the GUI.
 From there you can load and view banks, dump contents or make TXTP (*wwiser can't modify banks*).
+It reads and shows all `.bnk` chunks, including *HIRC* (audio scripting) data, and properly identifies all fields.

 Or from the command line: `wwiser [options] (files)`
 - `wwiser bgm.bnk`